vn971/rua/README.md

 RUA is a build tool for ArchLinux, AUR.

-* It will never allow you install SUID files
+* It never allows you install SUID files
-* It shows you file list preview before installing.
+* It shows you file list preview before installing
-* It fetches all dependencies (recursively) before building
+* It fetches all dependencies before building
 * * minimizing user interaction (verify all PKGBUILD-s once, build everything later)
 * * saving your time by exiting early in case of missing packages
 * It uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages: